 How are data going to be revised and preserved?

 Scientific research data should be therefore easily discoverable, accessible, understandable, reusable and interoperable; with specific quality standards.

 For several years SIGyHD lab works in the implementation of INSPIRE directive.
 We are willing to provide research projects with a common repository of their georeferenced data, taking into account the following features:

 Data discovery: metadata catalogue, according to the Catalog Service standard (CSW) of the Open Geospatial Consortium (OGC).

 Data operation and reuse: metadata production, meeting usual standards; ISO 19115, ISO 19119, Metadata Profile of Spain and Dublin Core.

 Data maintenance and updating: not only discovery and downloading of closed-ended data are stated by INSPIRE, but also data transfer by means of web services meeting OGC standards: Web Map Service and Web Feature Service, meanly.

 Interoperability: metadata of both data and services, the metadata catalogue and web services meet OGC and ISO TC211 geographic information standards.
 This entire inside INSPIRE regulation, developed by the European Union.

-Open Access: immediate access, without restrictions to data and educational, academic or scientific digital material from research projects.
+Contribution to the Open Science philosophy with open access and open use licenses of academic or scientific digital material from research projects.